gabrocheleau/merkle-patricia-trees-examples/README.md

    3        0011    |          leaf                odd
 ```

 In our example above, the first hexadecimal characters for the encodedPath of both nodes (< 30 > and < 31 >) was "3".
 This correctly indicates that the node is of type "leaf", and that the path that follows is of odd length.
-The second character ( < 0 > and < 1 >) indicates the last part of the path (the last hex character of our key).
+The second character ( < 0 > and < 1 > respectively) indicates the last part of the path (the last hex character of our key).

 ```jsx
 //      <------ same ------> <-> (different)